 Current statistics show that a large percentage of all cars on the road have a negative history.
 Mileage rollback is one of the most occurring types of fraud in the selling process of used cars.
 Consumers do, however, have options to detect mileage fraud.
-Therewith, they are able to protect themselves against used vehicle fraud and especially against mileage inconsistencies.
+One of the easiest ways to protect against mileage fraud is by checking the vehicle history report for mileage inconsistencies.
+Below CARFAX will help you better understand mileage fraud and how you can protect yourself from becoming a victim of it.

 Even though odometer fraud is difficult to detect for the untrained eye, it is not an impossible task.
 CARFAX has compiled an infographic and a list of tips to help used car buyers avoid odometer fraud: